 Downgrading the Armed Forces

 There is a long litany of complaints against the governments in power right from 1950, but the decision in 1973, to reduce pensions of the armed forces from 70% of the last pay drawn to 50% and simultaneously raising of civilian pension from 33% to 50% must take the cake.
 The sad part is that for the next 42 years this anomaly was persisted with and successive governments thought it fit to sidestep the issue of armed forces pay and allowances, smug in the belief that nothing will happen and the armed forces with swallow everything.

 In a way, the government was right as the top brass of the armed forces let down the men they command and I have it on record that at no time did the Chiefs of staff put their foot down on any matter connected with this loss.
 I have read that the “tallest soldier" Field marshal Maneckshah been around, this downgrading of pension would not have happened.
 Are these writers talking facts?
 The fact is Maneckshaw was beholden to Indira Gandhi for being made the army chief in preference to Lt.
 General Harbaksh Singh who was earlier announced as Army Chief.
 Thus he was personally beholden to Indira Gandhi and the Congress party.
 In any case, he as COAS did not put up a single proposal to further the careers of the army officers and men.
 He was just content to bask in the glory of a “great victory” over Bangladesh, the plan for which had been worked out by burning the midnight oil at Fort William by the Eastern Army Commander Lieutenant Jagjit Singh Aurora.

 Failure of Top Brass

 The Civil admin and the Congress led by Indira Gandhi felt that the armed forces must be "cut to size”, hence this proposal of reduction in pension was made.
-Maneckshaw was very much aware of this, but I have on authority that he did nothing.
+Maneckshaw was very much aware of this but he did nothing.
 In fact, he himself was in the 'doghouse' for making intemperate statements.
 One of his statements that irked the Indian Prime Minister Indira Gandhi was when in a jocular manner he had said that in 1947 if he had joined the Pakistan army the Pakistan army would have won the war.